nithril/nithril.github.io/_posts/2015-10-10-quicky-join-query-using-jooq-hibernate-jdbc.markdown

 ### jOOQ Into Group

-jOOQ `intoGroups` function return a {@link Map} with the result grouped by the given key table (here Author).
+jOOQ `intoGroups` function return a Map with the result grouped by the given key table (here Author).
-The returned map contains instances of [Record](http://www.jOOQ.org/javadoc/3.7.x/org/jOOQ/Record.html), a database result record which is not a pojo but an array of object wrapped into an adapter class. `Record` instance are converted to POJO using the jOOQ [RecordMapper](http://www.jOOQ.org/javadoc/3.7.x/index.html?org/jOOQ/RecordMapper.html).
+The returned map contains instances of [Record](http://www.jOOQ.org/javadoc/3.7.x/org/jOOQ/Record.html), a database result row which is not a pojo but an array of object wrapped into an adapter class. `Record` instance are converted to POJO using the jOOQ [RecordMapper](http://www.jOOQ.org/javadoc/3.7.x/index.html?org/jOOQ/RecordMapper.html).

 {% highlight java linenos %}